thanasisk/shreddah/README.md

 ## a (partial) GNU shred(1) implementation in Golang

 ## Usage
+It shreds files to prevent forensics and optionally remove them.
 ```shreddah -h``` will show you the options
 ```Application Options:
   -u, --unlink  unlink file after shredding